Please note that the Arizona History Museum and library are temporarily closed for maintenance and will reopen on January 23, 2024.

-Arizona History Museum
+The Arizona History Museum (Main Museum)

 The Fort Lowell Museum is located at 2900 N Craycroft Road, Tucson, AZ, 85712 and is a part of the Arizona Historical Society and is located at the historic Fort Lowell Encampment.The Fort Lowell Museum is located in the reconstructed Commanding Officer’s quarters of Old Fort Lowell, originally established in 1873.
 The museum features exhibits about military life on the Arizona frontier.

-Located at 151 S. Granada, Tucson, AZ, 85701, the Sosa Carrillo Fremont House is part of the Arizona Historical Society.
-The historic adobe Sosa Carrillo Fremont House was built in the 1870's and was a cherished home to the family of Leopoldo Carrillo for multiple generations.
+Located at 151 S. Granada, Tucson, AZ, 85701, the Sosa-Carrillo House is now the Mexican-American Heritage and History Museum.
+Part of the Arizona Historical Society, the house is home to Borderlands Theatre Company and Los Descendientes.
+The historic adobe Sosa-Carrillo House was built in the 1870's and was a cherished home to the family of Leopoldo Carrillo for multiple generations.